You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 Dry vs. Liquid Measure

 Farmers markets sell strawberries by the dry pint.
 Your measuring cup measures liquid pints.
-That pint of blueberries?
-Here's the thing — it weighs about 12 ounces, not 16.
+So that pint of blueberries?
+It weighs about 12 ounces, not 16.
 Volume and weight are different conversations entirely.

 Why It Matters